Gross Anatomy

 Propriospinal neuronal system

-This system is responsible for integration of different spinal cord segments during complex movement performance.
-It includes 3 groups of intraspinal neurons, as follows:
+This system is responsible for the integration of different spinal cord segments during complex movement performance.
+It includes three groups of intraspinal neurons, as follows:

-• Long propriospinal neurons - Give rise to axons that ascend and descend in the anterior fasciculus proprius to all levels of the spinal cord; they influence medial motor neurons, subserving medial muscles bilaterally
+Long propriospinal neurons – They give rise to axons that ascend and descend in the anterior fasciculus proprius to all levels of the spinal cord.
+They influence medial motor neurons, subserving medial muscles bilaterally.
+Their role extends to forelimb-hindlimb coordination, as they link cervical and lumbar central pattern generators (CPGs) responsible for rhythmic locomotor activity.
+[7]

-• Intermediate propriospinal neurons - Have shorter axons, which run in the lateral part of the fasciculus proprius and modulate motor neurons that influence the activity of proximal limb muscles
+Intermediate propriospinal neurons – They have shorter axons, which run in the lateral part of the fasciculus proprius and modulate motor neurons that influence the activity of proximal limb muscles.
+They are involved in integrating sensory feedback with descending motor commands to refine movement patterns.
+[7]

-• Short propriospinal neurons - Are located only in the cervical and lumbosacral enlargements; their axons travel through different segments in the lateral funiculus proprius and modulate more distal limb muscles
+Short propriospinal neurons – They are located only in the cervical and lumbosacral enlargements.
+Their axons travel through different segments in the lateral funiculus proprius and modulate more distal limb muscles.

 Autonomic pathways